 Supervised student teaching or internships in the secondary school.
 Offered on a pass/no credit basis only.
 Additional special course fee required for students exercising options for extra administrative and travel costs.
+Course is repeatable for credit.

 EDUC 406.
 Evaluation and Testing in Education.
 2-3 Credits.